LC271828/AI-PROJECT_Fog/README.md

 	- Run via CLI: `python -m src.main --gui`
 	- Or run the examples runner: `python -m examples.run_visualize`

+## Interactive TUI (no flags)

+With no flags and in an interactive terminal, running `python -m src.main` brings up a small menu:

+- Choose mode: GUI (pygame) or Text (ASCII)
+- If Text: pick a map (from `maps/*.csv`), algorithm, fog on/off, steps, delay, and with-stats

+If pygame isn’t installed and you pick GUI, it falls back cleanly to Text mode.

 Tips
 - Run from the repository root so `src/` is on the import path.
 - Alternatively, you can run them directly: `python examples/demo_grid.py`.